This post was updated in May 2020

 But here we are.
 In this update, I’ve cleaned up the text, removed old or inaccurate text, and added new information about the final novel and the third season.

 The Killing Eve books are written by British author Luke Jennings.

 This is a trilogy made-up of one short-story collection, Codename Villanelle, and two novels No Tomorrow, and Die for Me.
 All stories are published chronologically and should be read in order.

-Both books are relatively short at around two-hundred and fifty pages.
+All three books are relatively short at around two-hundred and fifty pages.
 I talk more about editions and audiobook narrations in my review of the second book.

 This powerful group manipulates events, big and small, to their advantage.
 Their influence is everywhere, and they are ruthless.

-However, the Twelve is not a crime syndicate; they certainly operate in that sphere and have no apparent morality, ethics, or regard for democracy.
+However, The Twelve is not a crime syndicate; they certainly operate in that sphere and have no apparent morality, ethics, or regard for democracy.
 But, they’ll as easily target organized crime as they will a political institution if they get in the way of their agenda.

 One of the tools available to this group is assassins that they recruit and train.
-One of them, Villanelle—a flamboyant psychopath and an extremely effective killer—is one of two main characters in the series.
+One of them, Villanelle—a flamboyant psychopath and an extremely efficient killer—is one of two main characters in the series.

-Eve is able to recognize a pattern in several high-profile killings and puts forth the idea that they’ve been done by a woman.
+Eve is able to recognize a pattern in several high-profile killings.
+She puts forth the idea that they’ve been done by a woman.
 Eve is put in charge of a small secret task force with the intent of catching Villanelle.